Ninetalesgh/dndcampaign/vault/database/spells.md

 ### Smite of Spring
 *Level 1 Evocation*
 - **Casting Time**: Bonus Action, after a successful Melee Attack
 - **Range**: Self
 - **Components**: V
 - **Duration**: 1 minute
 The target takes an extra 1d6 Radiant damage from the attack, and it must succeed on a STR Save or be [Restrained](conditions.md#restrained) until the spell ends.
+Large or larger creatures have Advantage on this Save.
 At the end of each of its turns, the [Restrained](conditions.md#restrained) target repeats the save, ending the spell on itself on a success.
 **Using a Higher-Level Spell Slot.** The damage increases by 1d6 and the STR Save DC by 1 for each spell slot level above 1.
 - **Classes**: Paladin
 ![\|50](https://bg3.wiki/w/images/5/50/Ensnaring_Strike_Melee_Icon.webp)